artefactual-sdps/preprocessing-sfa/README.md

 that no empty directories are included, and that there are no disallowed characters used in file and directory names.

-**Note**: Chracacter restrictions for file and directory names are based on some of the requirements of the tools used by [Archivematica](https://www.archivematica.org) during preservation processing - at present, the file name cleanup steps in Archivematica cannot be modified or
+**Note**: Character restrictions for file and directory names are based on some of the requirements of the tools used by [Archivematica](https://www.archivematica.org) during preservation processing - at present, the file name cleanup steps in Archivematica cannot be modified or